Ian Hamilton (British Army officer): Second Boer War

 In May 1901 Hamilton was appointed Military Secretary at the War Office, but the following November he was again asked to return to South Africa as Chief of Staff to the Commander-in-Chief, Lord Kitchener.
 He arrived in South Africa in late November 1901, and received the local rank of lieutenant general.
 In April 1902 he took command of the military columns operating in the Western Transvaal.
 Following the end of hostilities in June 1902, he returned to the UK together with Lord Kitchener on board the SS Orotava, which arrived in Southampton on 12 July.
 They received an enthusiastic welcome on their arrival to London, with thousands of people lining the streets to watch their procession.

 In a despatch dated 23 June 1902, Lord Kitchener wrote the following about his work in South Africa:

 At much personal convenience, Lord Roberts lent me his Military Secretary, Sir Ian Hamilton, as my Chief of Staff.
 His high soldierly qualities are already well known, and his reputation does not require to be established now.
 I am much indebted to him for his able and constant support to me as Chief of Staff, also for the marked skill and self-reliance he showed later, when directing operations in the Western Transvaal.

-Hamilton was promoted to lieutenant general for distinguished service in the field on 22 August 1902.
-He returned to his post as Military Secretary at the War Office in September 1902, and the same month accompanied Lord Roberts, Commander-in-Chief of the Forces, and St John Brodrick, Secretary of State for War, on a visit to Germany to attend the Imperial German Army maneuvers as guest of the Emperor Wilhelm II.
+Hamilton was promoted to lieutenant general "for Distinguished Service in the Field" on 22 August 1902.
+He returned to his post as Military Secretary at the War Office in September 1902, and the same month accompanied Lord Roberts, Commander-in-Chief of the Forces, and St John Brodrick, Secretary of State for War, on a visit to Germany to attend the Imperial German Army manoeuvres as guest of the Emperor Wilhelm II.
 From 1903 to 1904 he was Quartermaster-General to the Forces.